A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Our Algorithm:

 \begin{lem}[Theorem~2 of~\citet{ICML20:Ashok}] Under \cref{asm:bounded-domain,asm:bounded-gradient}, let $\x_t = \Pi_\XX[\y_t]$, the surrogate loss function $g_t: \reals^d \to \reals$ and its subgradient at $\y_t$ are defined as follows:

-then for any $\u \in \XX$, $\norme{\gr\gtyt} \leq \norme{\gr\ftxt} \leq G$, and $\gr\ftxt^\trs (\x_t-\u) \leq \gr\gtyt^\trs (\y_t-\u)$. \end{lem}
+then for any $\u \in \XX$, $\norme{\gr\gtyt} \leq \norme{\gr\ftxt}$, and $\gr\ftxt^\trs (\x_t-\u) \leq \gr\gtyt^\trs (\y_t-\u)$. \end{lem}

-We remark that the computational overhead of this conversion is negligible.
-Constructing the surrogate gradient $\gr\gtyt$ as \cref{eq:grad-g} takes only $O(d)$ arithmetic operations per round apart from the Euclidean projection, veiled by the $O(d^2)$ cost of updating and inverting the Hessin-related matrix $A_t$.
-It is worth noting that several prior works have also employed this domain-conversion technique to address projection-related issues, but for different purposes, such as in non-stationary online learning~\citep{JMLR25:efficient-nonstationary} and universal online learning~\citep{NeurIPS24:universal-1-projection}.
+\paragraph{Side effects of the conversion.} The computational overhead of the conversion is negligible.
+In each round, \cref{eq:grad-g} constructs the surrogate gradient $\gr\gtyt$ with only $O(d)$ time apart from the Euclidean projection, dominated by the $O(d^2)$ cost of updating $A_t$ and $A_t^{-1}$ (see \cref{apd:alg-impl}).

-One caveat is that the surrogate loss function in \cref{lem:domain-conversion} is \emph{not} exp-concave.
-Fortunately, it can still exploit the exp-concavity of the original loss function $f_t$ using the following lemma, which shows that the surrogate loss $g_t$ exhibits a curvature property similar to \cref{lem:exp-concave}.
-The proof of this lemma is provided in \cref{apd:alg-proof-surrogate-taylor}.
+A notable observation is that the surrogate loss $g_t$ in \cref{lem:domain-conversion} is \emph{not} exp-concave, seemingly precluding the curvature benefit.
+Fortunately, the following lemma shows that the surrogate loss $g_t$ inherits the curvature in a form closely mirroring \cref{lem:exp-concave}, with proof in~\cref{apd:alg-proof-surrogate-taylor}.